By Marco Carbajo, Guest Blogger

 4) What amount of funding do I need to start?

 Starting a new business doesn’t have to require a great deal of funding if you decide to bootstrap.
 However, it will involve some initial investment to cover startup costs.
-The key here is to work through your options and determine how much business funding you will need to cover not only your startup costs but also ongoing expenses before you are generating a profit.
+The key here is to work through your options, like looking into getting accounting help if this is something you think you will need to help with the financial side of your business.
+You will also need to determine how much business funding you will need to cover not only your startup costs but also ongoing expenses before you are generating a profit.
+Making sure you have all of the utilities factored in as well to make sure you keep your books balanced is important.
+Comparing prices at a price comparison website similar to Usave (https://usave.co.uk/energy/) could save new business owners a lot of money.

 Once you have an estimate in mind, there are a number of ways you can fund your startup, including business credit cards, lines of credit, vendor credit, a business loan, etc. You may find that a combination of these sources listed may work best.